-As such, for a settlement of its size, Yorkletts a sustainable settlement due to its proximity to the larger Whitstable which can be reached via sustainable transport methods.
+As such, Yorkletts is a sustainable settlement due to its proximity to the larger Whitstable which can be reached via sustainable transport methods.
 Moreover, there are a number of larger sites already allocated in the draft plan, namely, SLAA259, SLAA090, SLAA137b, which have almost the same level of services within proximity to the Site subject of this representation and require around the same amount of travel to access day to day services.